radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/pages/26-accessibility.md

 # Accessibility

-The following chapter describes how to effectively implement accessibility in Brainwave's web portal.
+The following chapter describes how to effectively implement accessibility in Identity Analytics's web portal.

 > The default project has not been updated to be accessible compatible.
 >